Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 National Gallery of Art — Not technically Smithsonian but free.
 Vermeer, Monet, da Vinci.
 2-3 hours.

-When should I visit for cherry blossoms?
+When should you visit for cherry blossoms?

 The 3.2 km Tidal Basin loop is the iconic walk — over 3,700 cherry trees (gifted by Japan in 1912) frame the Jefferson Memorial and MLK Memorial.